 SK Archives Photo S-B7541

-The Archives collects municipal records through a records retention and disposal schedule which was created by the Urban Municipal Administrators Association of Saskatchewan (UMAAS), the Rural Municipal Administrators’ Association (RMAA), the Saskatchewan Urban Municipalities Association (SUMA) and the Saskatchewan Association of Rural Municipalities (SARM) with the assistance of the staff at Saskatchewan Archives.
+The Archives collects municipal records through a records retention and disposal schedule which was created by the Urban Municipal Administrators Association of Saskatchewan (UMAAS), the Rural Municipal Administrators’ Association (RMAA), the Saskatchewan Urban Municipalities Association (SUMA) and the Saskatchewan Association of Rural Municipalities (SARM) with the assistance of the staff at the Provincial Archives.

 Municipal records in our Collection document: